Next Review Date: 07/17/2014

 6. The matter is significant or sensitive for other reasons.

 While the Chancellor is responsible for implementing The UC Whistleblower Policy at the campus level and for appointing the LDO, overall coordination and implementation of the policy for the campus is delegated to the LDO.
-The LDO manages all implementing procedures and ensures that UCSD effectively responds to the whistleblower complaints.
-The UCSD LDO is primarily responsible for ensuring adequate communication and coordination of allegations of suspected improper governmental activities as follows:
+The LDO manages all implementing procedures and ensures that UC San Diego effectively responds to the whistleblower complaints.
+The UC San Diego LDO is primarily responsible for ensuring adequate communication and coordination of allegations of suspected improper governmental activities as follows:

 1. Establishes and maintains local implementing procedures and administrative guidelines.